Pumpapa/minimalmagic/content/SE/Data.md

 50109 = 0xC3BD
 ```

-If not, convertion to binary is appropriate, noting down the nibble values using the table.
+If not, conversion to binary is appropriate, noting down the nibble values using the table.

 # Two's complement